Keto AutoImmune Diet: Burn Fat and Inflammation

 Final Thoughts on the Keto Autoimmune Diet

-Autoimmune conditions occur when the body’s immune system turns attacks the body’s own cells and tissues.
+Autoimmune conditions occur when the body’s immune system attacks the body’s own cells and tissues.
 There are many environmental causes of autoimmune conditions including gut dysfunction resulting from food sensitivities.
 A fantastic strategy for preventing and improving autoimmune conditions is implementing a keto autoimmune diet.

 The keto autoimmune diet is a 6-week autoimmune elimination diet following ketogenic guidelines.
-After the 6-week elimination period, foods are slowly reintroduced/
+After the 6-week elimination period, foods are slowly reintroduced.

-The foods eliminated on this diet are pro-inflammatory foods as well as the most common immune provoking foods.
+The foods eliminated from this diet are pro-inflammatory foods as well as the most common immune provoking foods.
 These foods are replaced with healing foods including healthy fats, organic low-carbohydrate vegetables and low-glycemic fruits, herbs, grass-fed organic meats and eggs, and wild-caught fish.

 The keto autoimmune diet can help with autoimmune conditions by decreasing inflammation and eliminating foods that may be triggering an immune response.
 This diet helps you identify foods to which you are sensitive and gives your body a chance to heal.
 Implementing the keto autoimmune diet is a powerful strategy for anyone with an autoimmune condition.